-Section XIII - Budget Summary and Justification
+Section XIII- Budget Summary and Justification

 Submit a budget and justification for your research project.
-Awards are only given in one-year increments but all awardees will be given the opportunity to renew their project for a second year of funding.
+Awards are only given in oneyear increments, but all awardees will be given the opportunity to renew their project for a second year of funding if progress is sufficient.
 Funding is contingent on individual progress during the award year and the availability of funds.
 Applicants must request an amount appropriate for the specific award.

 Personnel: For awards there is an institutional salary limitation of \$212,000.
+Please note: Salary support for intramural NIH funded scientist is not permitted.
 Fringe benefits may be requested provided such are treated consistently by the applicant's organization as a direct cost.
 No more than 75% of funds may be used for an awardee's salary and/or fringe benefits.
 There are no salary caps for other personnel.